J. Fish design, without a doubt.

 “RARE BEATLES (also titled HAPPY BIRTHDAY on another insert), CBM TB5030, distributed in March 1974, four previously unreleased songs made their debut, unfortunately in poor quality and noticeably slow (among these, “Johnny B. Goode” can hardly be recognized!).
 This LP first appeared with blank labels, and had a few repressings on various other CBM labels.”

 “Another handful of BBC songs, this time from “Saturday Club” (funny how BBC songs appeared in batches), were released on titles like RARE BEATLES and HAPPY BIRTHDAY.
 All poor quality, they included “Johnny B. Goode” (incomplete and with an annoying glitch of static), “Memphis” and “Happy Birthday Saturday Club”. “

 Side A: Johhny B. Goode/ Shout/ Pop Goes The Beatles/ You Really Got A Hold On Me/ Memphis/ Happy Birthday/ Some Other Guy/ Lucille/ Boys/ Act Naturally/ Shout # 2

 Side B: Murray The K 1964 (Interviews And “She Loves You” twice Plus “Shout”)/ I’ll Be On My Way/ Soldier Of Love

 Not “The record HAPPY BIRTHDAY by Wizardo Records, WRMB 345, featured the BBC track of this song plus songs from other records.”
-Beginning of side 2 is possibly the same as side 2 on CBM’s Soldier of Love – a pirate of the As It Happened – Murray The K & The Beatles EP
+The beginning of side 2 is possibly the same as side 2 on CBM’s Soldier of Love (TB 1022) – a pirate of the As It Happened – Murray The K & The Beatles EP.